-Zoos Victoria works locally and globally to deliver tangible conservation outcomes.
-We are committed to the recovery of 20 native threatened species, as well as broad-based conservation programs in six countries, six grass-roots community conservation campaigns and 54 research projects.
+We work locally and globally to deliver tangible conservation outcomes.
+We are committed to the recovery of 21 native threatened species, as well as broad-based conservation programs in six countries, seven grass-roots community conservation campaigns and more than 50 research projects.
 As a not-for-profit zoo-based conservation organisation, all revenue raised goes directly towards our work to fight extinction.

-Over the next three years we will secure these 20 priority species in our care, support recovery programs, continue researching into captive breeding and reintroduction, and raise community awareness by providing people with the opportunity to connect with and better understand these species.
+While Zoos Victoria is supporting the recovery programs for these 21 species, we are also continuing our research into captive breeding and reintroduction, and raising community awareness by providing people with the opportunity to connect with and better understand these species.
 We ask you to join us in the fight against extinction.